zkVerify/zkverify-docs/docs/overview/02-getting-started/04-generating-proof.md

 Grant the script execution permissions by running `chmod +x export_model.py` from a Bash shell and then run it by issuing the command `python3 export_model.py`.
 After the script finishes, you should have two files, namely, `network.onnx` and `input.json`.
 We are now ready to start using `ezkl`.

 5. Generate Settings:

-To inspect the model and create a configuration file, run:
+The first command that you need to issue to `ezkl` is for generating the initial circuit parameters for your model.
+To inspect the model and create such a configuration file, run:

 ```bash
 ezkl gen-settings -M network.onnx -O settings.json